triton-inference-server/server/docs/build.rst

 found in the `Framework Containers Support Matrix
 <https://docs.nvidia.com/deeplearning/frameworks/support-matrix/index.html>`_.
-The trtserver_caffe2 section of the Dockerfile shows how to build the required PyTorch and Caffe2 libaries from the `NGC
+The trtserver_caffe2 section of the Dockerfile shows how to build the required PyTorch and Caffe2 libraries from the `NGC
 <https://ngc.nvidia.com>`_ PyTorch container.

 You can build and install a different version of the libraries but if